nextstrain/nextclade/kb/issues/M-recombination-gamma-default.md

 # Default gamma of 1/L vs specification guidance

-> For further investigation and discussion.
-This records a calibration choice that is documented and defensible; it is not a code defect.
+> Calibration question, not a code defect.

 ## Context